The Partnach Gorge or Partnachklamm is one of the main highlights when visiting the Bavarian town of Garmisch Partenkirchen.

 1) Partnach Gorge Parking & Directions

-» If driving your car, all you need to do is first make it to the parking lot of the Olympic Ski Jump Stadium and you will be on your way from there.
+If driving your car, simply go right to the parking lot of the Olympic Ski Jump Stadium.
 The parking lot here is both for those visiting the ski jump as well as the Partnach Gorge.

 Some hotels may just be a few minutes away from the parking lot while others may be closer to half an hour.
 But if you are not in the rush and want to stroll through the town, then walking over is a great option for you.